jle034/rshell/grep/README.md

 ```

 In this line of commands, we are using the history command piped to a grep command.
 This line will search through your history and print any lines that contain “g++” to standard output.
 This will be helpful for times when you go back and search for a specific error or warning that was found when you previously used the g++ command.

-This line of commands could output something like this:
+This line of commands could output something like this depending on your history:

 ```